charles-m-knox/steganographics/README.md

 ## Appendix

-This is a useful command using ImageMagick's `covert` command line tool to convert a jpg to png:
+This is a useful command using ImageMagick's `convert` command line tool to convert a jpg to png:

 ```bash
 convert -quality 100 -define png:compression-level=9 input.jpg input.png